Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 customElements.define('my-element', MyElement);
 ```

-Alternatively, declare a variable called `html` to hold the `Polymer.html` object, and
+To enable HTML code highlighting in text editors with lit-html code highlighting functionality, you
-return it from the `template` getter:
+can declare a variable called `html` to hold the `Polymer.html` object, and return it from a `template` getter:

 ```js
 const html = Polymer.html;